pingcap/failpoint/README.md

     - Will not cause regular code performance regression
     - Failpoint code will not appear in the final binary

-- Failpoint routine is easy to write/read and checked by a compiler
+- Failpoint routine is easy to write/read and should be checked by a compiler
 - Generated code by failpoint definition is easy to read
 - Will keep the line number the same (for easy debug)
 - Support parallel tests with context.Context